SpartzInc/automation_object/docs/README.md

 blue_prints = AutomationObject::BluePrint.new('/path/to/specific/blueprints')
 ```

-Then you will take the merged Hash file and input the Selenium or Appium driver into AutomationObject::Framework:
+Then in turn you can take that Hash object and create a new dynamic framework representing your configuration along
+with your Appium or Selenium driver:
 ```
 #...continued from above
 driver = Selenium::WebDriver.for :chrome